Crimes Against Tourists in America – What you Should Know

 Be Careful of these Actions

 Venues such as bars and nightclubs can encourage heavy drinking and a sense of freedom from normal constraints.
-Because tourists often are obvious by their dress, carry items easily disposed of once stolen, and are temporary visitors (and thus unable to put much pressure on police to act against criminals, or unlikely to appear as a prosecution witness).
+Unfortunately tourists often are obvious by their dress.
+They carry items easily disposed of once stolen.

 Be Careful of Tourist Locations